Taburis/xlib/docs/Notes/Statistics/Hypothesis-Tests.md

 :::tip T-test vs Z-test
 Usually the variance is unknown and needs to be estimated by sample variance $S^2/(n-1)$.
 In this case, Z-test is an approximation to the t-test.
 Furthermore, the t-test is favored for the small sample size (30 or less) case.
 :::

+## Nonparametric Hypothesis Test

+Comparing to the parametirc test, the nonparametric tests are more robust: no presumption on the underlying distributions.
+But for the case which accesses to both parametric and nonparametric tests, the parametric tests have generally higher testing power with good significance level: better performance.

+### Sign Tests